 This post is about my personal experience with my phone.
-Having researched a lot of materials on the internet, both on apple site and other tech sites, I have found that the my case was not treated.
+Having researched a lot of materials on the internet, both on apple site and other tech sites, I have found that my case was not treated.
 As easy as it was to resolve after a long period of looking for a solution, apple hasnt found it necessary to include it as one of the necessities when trying to update your iPhone iOS.

 I got an iPone 5s some months ago and was feeling cool with it.
 I downloaded lots of music from iTunes and fell in love with the superb audio quality of the accompanying ear piece.
 On a particular Saturday, I played lots of music till the battery became completely drained.
 Thats when my troubles started.

 The next morning, I had it plugged to my laptop for a quick charge.
 Few minutes later, I was asked to update my iOS.
-Since it went smoothly the last time I did it, I quickly clicked on the update button on iTunes.
+Since it went smoothly the last time, I quickly clicked on the update button on iTunes.
 The update started and the next thing that came up was a message I spent the next one week looking for an answer to.
 The update stopped halfway and displayed errors 11 and 21.
 The phone had crashed and needed to be restored!

 I immediately Googled it up on the internet and was told to observe the follows: